-While you have likely read a lot of articles or even sat in on a webinar related to Work from Home (WFH) techniques, suggestions for managing virtual teams or even communicating during the pandemic, one topic that seems absent relates to the dreaded employee review process.
+While you have likely read a lot of articles or even sat in on a webinar related to Work from Home (WFH) techniques, suggestions for managing virtual teams or even communicating, one topic that seems absent relates to the dreaded employee review process.
 And though I describe it as dreaded since that is the word many use associated with reviews, they are actually something I look forward to and strongly believe in.
 I know my sentiment is not widely shared though.
 Many managers groan during review process time and are quick to cite that it takes a lot of time and isn’t terribly productive.

 My quick counter to this groaning is that you aren’t doing it right if you don’t love it as much as I do.
 The employee review process gives us the opportunity to provide needed feedback and set direction for the future.
 Further, it is more important now than ever because of our virtual work environment.
 To those claiming it takes too much time and is too expensive, how can you not invest an hour or two a few times a year with a direct report to set goals and provide feedback?
 Still, the experts cite that the reason reviews are dreaded goes far beyond the time it takes.
 The real stressor very well may be our business culture’s fear of providing feedback.